Avoiding Bias in Recommendation Letters

 - A one-pager from the Georgetown University School of Medicine Office of Diversity and Inclusion on avoiding gender bias when writing letters of recommendation.

 - A one-pager from the University of California on avoiding racial bias.

 - A one-pager from LeHigh University with examples of language and phrases that are gendered and/or racially biased.

 - A brief list of best practices for avoiding gender bias from the University of Arizona.

 - Gender bias calculator.
 Copy and paste the content of your letter into this calculator and it will flag commonly female-associated vs. male-associated words.

-For questions or concerns, please email the Office of Fellowships, Awards, and Resources (GOFAR) at firstname.lastname@example.org.
+For questions or concerns, please email the Center for Research and Fellowships (CRF) at firstname.lastname@example.org.